Philip VI of France: Hundred Years' War

 The next attack came in 1345, when the Earl of Derby overran the Agenais (lost twenty years before in the War of Saint-Sardos) and took Angoulême, while the forces in Brittany under Sir Thomas Dagworth also made gains.
-The French responded in the spring of 1346 with a massive counter-attack against Aquitaine, where an army under John, Duke of Normandy, besieged Derby at Aiguillon.
+The French responded in the spring of 1346 with a massive counterattack against Aquitaine, where an army under John, Duke of Normandy, besieged Derby at Aiguillon.
 On the advice of Godfrey Harcourt (like Robert III of Artois, a banished French nobleman), Edward sailed for Normandy instead of Aquitaine.
 As Harcourt predicted, the Normans were ill-prepared for war, and many of the fighting men were at Aiguillon.
 Edward sacked and burned the country as he went, taking Caen and advancing as far as Poissy and then retreating before the army Philip had hastily assembled at Paris.
 Slipping across the Somme, Edward drew up to give battle at Crécy.

 Close behind him, Philip had planned to halt for the night and reconnoitre the English position before giving battle the next day.
-However, his troops were disorderly, and the roads were jammed by the rear of the army coming up, and by the local peasantry furiously calling for vengeance on the English.
+However, his troops were disorderly, and the roads were jammed by the rear of the army coming up and the local peasantry, which furiously called for vengeance on the English.
 Finding them hopeless to control, he ordered a general attack as evening fell.
 Thus began the Battle of Crécy.
 When it was done, the French army had been annihilated and a wounded Philip barely escaped capture.
 Fortune had turned against the French.

 The English seized and held the advantage.
 Normandy called off the siege of Aiguillon and retreated northward, while Sir Thomas Dagworth captured Charles of Blois in Brittany.
 The English army pulled back from Crécy to mount the siege of Calais; the town held out stubbornly, but the English were determined, and they easily supplied across the English Channel.
 Philip led out a relieving army in July 1347, but unlike the Siege of Tournai, it was now Edward who had the upper hand.
 With the plunder of his Norman expedition and the reforms he had executed in his tax system, he could hold to his siege lines and await an attack that Philip dared not deliver.
 It was Philip who marched away in August, and the city capitulated shortly thereafter.